appelsiini/laravel-ctf-exercise/README.md

 * Congratulations, you've just rooted the machine & completed the exercise.

 # Issues
 Preferably open a PR directly rather than an issue if you find something wrong in the app and/or its documentation.

-As the license states this software comes "as is" with absolutely no warranty whatsoever, and therefor isn't guaranteed to be maintained and/or updated even if found faulty.
+As the license states this software comes "as is" with absolutely no warranty whatsoever, and therefor **isn't guaranteed** to be maintained and/or updated even if found faulty.

 # Developing Further
 Yes, eg. configuring a Selenium container (_via Laravel Dusk for example_) to trigger the XSS exploit code would be epic, rather than having to fire it manually like currently is the case.

-Feel free to open a PR do that if you feel like doing so.
+Feel free to open a PR for such if you get inspired.

 Feature wise however lets keep the application as it is, to not broaden its scope into an unmaintainable mess.

 # License
 MIT - see LICENSE file